open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Step 2: Making your experiment Android-ready

 Click on 'New experiment' in the overview area to open a tab that has some general options for the experiment.
-To make our experiment work on Android devices, we need to select the *droid* back-end in the 'back-end' pull-down menu.
+To make our experiment work on Android devices, we need to select the *droid* backend in the 'backend' pull-down menu.

 Change the resolution to 1280 x 800 px.
 You don't have to worry about the actual resolution of the phone/ tablet that you will run the experiment on, because the display will be scaled automatically.
 But 1280 x 800 px is the resolution that you will develop with.